dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/06_exercise_six/index.md

   - "management-zone/app-one"
   - "calculated-metrics-service/simplenode.staging"
 ```

-Warning: if the same name is used for the new config and config defined in delete.yaml, then config will be deleted right after deployment.
+Warning: If the same name is used for a new config and one defined in delete.yaml, the config will be deleted right after deployment.

-During this exercise, we will run monaco command line to delete selected configuraiton (auto tag from exercise-one)
+During this exercise, we will run the Monaco command line to delete a specific configuration (auto tag from exercise one).

 ### Prerequisites

-You have successfully completed exercise-one
+You have successfully completed exercise one.

 ### Step One - create a delete.yaml file

-1. create new delete.yaml file from gitea repo under perform/monaco/exercise-one/projects
+1. Create a new delete.yaml file within Gitea in perform/monaco/01\_exercise\_one/projects
     ![Owner delete yaml](../../assets/images/delete_yaml.png)
-2. add the following to delete.yaml file
+2. add the following content to delete.yaml

     ```yaml
     delete:
       - "auto-tag/Owner"
     ```

 3. Commit your changes

 ### Step Two - Verify the target object ("owner" tagging rule) exist